highfidelity/hifi-docs-grav-content/03.learn-with-us/08.create-your-own-attachments/docs.md

 ##Steps

+>>>>> You can have attachments on any type of avatar.
+As different avatars can have varied bone structure, ensure to use the right bones when using the attachment manager or an attachment script.
+We're using the default mannequin avatar as an example here.

 1. ### Get the default Mannequin avatar
-   Currently, we’re designing attachments that can only be fixed to the mannequin avatar.
    To get this avatar, pull up your tablet in Interface and go to **Market**.
 Search for mannequin and get the default wooden avatar.

    ![](default-avatar-results.PNG)